It’s been almost a month since I’ve posted……. Hi, how are ya? Sorry for disappearing again.

 As the results of the midterm elections keep coming in, it is apparent that the reason many states did not experience a blue wave (despite having incredible candidates that inspired many and really had Republicans nervous), is voter suppression at the hands of powerful, privileged politicians that people with my background have chosen to support.

-So, my question to my readers is this – what specific actions can I, as a white woman that has been blessed with many advantages in life, do to impact other white men/women with the same background but who are supporting a detrimental and racist political agenda?
+So, my question to my readers is this – what specific actions can I, as a white woman who has been blessed with many advantages in life, do to impact other white men/women with the same background but who are supporting a detrimental and racist political agenda?

 I backed the Sanders campaign, attending multiple rallies and vigorously posting/spreading his message.
 I have marched in multiple protests – The Women’s March, March For Our Lives, etc. I research candidates and make sure to vote.
 I’m constantly sharing articles and trying to start those tough conversations or at the very least share something that gets another person thinking.
-But this all seems like it isn’t having impact, and I know for a fact there is more I can do.
+But this all seems like it isn’t having an impact, and I know for a fact there is more I can do.
 I’m just not completely sure where to start.

 Sound off in the comments please – I appreciate any and all input!